Johannes-Flachberger/security-notes/1 Methods/Security-Testing/Overview - Security-Testing.md

 ---
 ---
-# Red Teaming vs Pentesting
+# Red Teaming Vs Pentesting

 Pentesting can be considered a subform of redteaming, however there are real differences:

 | **Aspect**       | **Red Teaming**                                                                                     | **Pentesting**                                                                  |
 | ---------------- | --------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- |